Qinfeng (Javen) Shi

 Consulting?Yes, we do consulting too.

-I am an Associate Professor at the School of Computer Science, The University of Adelaide.
-I am also with The Australian Centre for Visual Technologies.
+I am leading the PGM group at the School of Computer Science, The University of Adelaide.
+I am also with the Australian Institute for Machine Learning (formly The Australian Centre for Visual Technologies).
 I was an ARC Discovery Early Career Researcher Award (DECRA) Fellow between 2012-2014 (awarded in 2011).
 I received a PhD in computer science in 2011 at The Australian National University (ANU) in Machine Learning.
 At ANU, I was under the supervision of Alex J. Smola (primary advisor, Now in CMU, Marianas Labs and Amazon), Jack Yu (Now in Bocom), S. V. N. Vishwanathan (Now in UCSC), Li Cheng (Now in A-Star), Tiberio Caetano (principle advisor, ANU and NICTA), Richard Hartley (Panel, ANU and NICTA).
 Before that, I completed Bachelor and Master study in computer science and Technology in 2003 and 2006 at The Northwestern Polytechnical University (NPU) under the supervision of Yanning Zhang.